-Level I Specialist programs at Sacramento State have been approved by CCTC as internship programs.
-Candidates who have cleared all admission requirements for the credential and who have received the recommendation of the faculty as well as an employer with a written internship agreement with EDS may work under an Internship Credential while completing Sacramento State credential requirements.
+Level I Education Specialist programs at Sacramento State have been approved by CCTC as internship programs.
+In order to be eligible for an Intern Education Specialist Credential, candidates must (a) have been admitted and cleared all admission requirements for the credential program; (b) have received the recommendation of a faculty member; (c) have received an offer of employment from an employer; and (d) be pursuing an internship with a district/school that has a written internship agreement with Sacramento State/EDS.

+Notes:

-Note: Special Education Programs are in the process of revision.
+- Candidates working under an Education Specialist Internship Credential must concurrently fulfill the requirements of the credential program and the internship appointment. - Special Education Programs are in the process of revision.
 Please see Department office for current program requirements.

-Requirements • Education Specialist: ECSE Specialist Credential - Level I education - special education, rehabilitation, and school psychology Prerequisites required: • 30 hours documented field experience with young children (birth to 5 years) Course work in child development or related field approved by ECSE Coordinator • (3) CHDV 030, Human Development Requirements: (3)EDS 119 Introduction to Inclusive Education EDS 130A / B Typical and Atypical Developmental (3)Characteristics and Outcomes for Young Children with Disabilities / Lab (CHDV 030 or approved equivalent) EDS 131A / B Introduction to Family Centered Service (3)Delivery in Early Childhood Special Education / Lab (EDS 130A and EDS 130B or its equivalent) (3)EDS 210A / B Assessment and Evaluation of ESCE/Lab (3)EDS 211A / B Curriculum, Intervention Strategies, and Environments in ECSE I: Infancy / Lab (EDS 130A /EDS 130B, EDS 131A / EDS 131B, and EDS 210A /EDS 210B or their equivalents; may be concurrently enrolled) EDS 212A / B Curriculum, Intervention Strategies, and (3)Environments in ECSE II: Preschool / Lab (EDS 130A /EDS 130B, EDS 131A / EDS 131B, EDS 210A /EDS 210B, and EDS 211A /EDS 211B or their equivalents; may be concurrently enrolled) (3) EDS 215A / B School and Community: Systems of Service / Lab (3) EDS 216A / B Movement, Mobility, Sensory, and
+Requirements • Education Specialist: ECSE Specialist Credential - Level I

+Prerequisites required:

+- 30 hours documented field experience with young children (birth to 5 years); - Course work in child development or related field approved by ECSE Coordinator; and - (3) CHDV 30, Human Development.

+Required Courses (38-48 units)

+required Courses (50 to ames)

+EDS 119 Legal and Social Foundations of Inclusive

+Education (Admittance into Mild/Moder-

+ate Credential)

+EDS 130A/ Typical and Atypical Developmental

+EDS 130B Characteristics and Outcomes for Young

+Children with Disabilities/Lab (CHDV 30 or

+equivalent; Corequisite: EDS 130B)

+EDS 131A/ Introduction to Family Centered Service

+EDS 131B Delivery in Early Childhood Special Edu-

+cation/Lab (EDS 130A and EDS 130B or

+equivalent; Corequisite: EDS 131B)

+EDS 210A/ Assessment and Evaluation in ESCE/Lab

+EDS 210B (Completed or concurrently enrolled in

+EDS 130A/EDS 130B and EDS 131A/EDS

+131B or equivalent; Corequisite: EDS 210B)

+EDS 130A/ EDS 130B EDS 131A/ EDS 131B

+131B, and EDS 210A/EDS 210B or equivalent; Corequisite: EDS 211B; may (3) EDS 212A/ EDS 212B be concurrently enrolled) Curriculum, Intervention Strategies, and Environments in ECSE II: Preschool/Lab (EDS 130A/EDS 130B, EDS 131A/EDS 131B, EDS 210A/EDS 210B, and EDS 211A/EDS 211B or equivalent; may be (3) EDS 215A/ EDS 215B concurrently enrolled) School and Community: Systems of Service/Lab (Corequisite: EDS 215B) (3) EDS 216A/ EDS 216B Movement, Mobility, Sensory, and Specialized Health Care/Lab (Corequisite: EDS 216B) (3) EDS 220 Language and Literacy in General and Special Education I (Admission to any Special Education Credential or Master's Programs at Sacramento State) (1) EDS 234 Directed Field Experience: Early Childhood Special Education (Corequisite: EDS 474 and EDS 475 or EDS 476 and EDS 477) (10-2 20) EDS 474 Directed Field Experience: Infants with Special Educational Needs (Corequisite: EDS 234) AND EDS 475 Directed Field Experiences: Preschoolers with Special Educational Needs (Corequisite: EDS 234) OR EDS 476 Internship: Infants with Special Educational Needs (Corequisite: EDS 234) AND EDS 477 Internship: Preschoolers with Special Educational Needs (Corequisite: EDS 234) D 3.5.1 .
+1 .
+0 .
+1 /3.50) 1

+Curriculum, Intervention Strategies, and

+(EDS 130A/EDS 130B, EDS 131A/EDS

+Environments in ECSE I: Infancy/Lab

-Requirements • Multiple Subject (MS) and Education Specialist: M/M and/or M/S Credentials
+Requirements • Multiple Subject (MS) and Education Specialist: M/M Credentials

-Units required: 78-84
+Units required: 79-85